Seanxupoj/DATA-ANALYST-PORTFOLIO/Wellness Tracker Analysis (RStudio)/WellnessTracker_EDA.md

   that wellness device companies still have a lot to improve in order to help users be more active.

-- Daily steps taken is **somewhat correlated** with calories loss, while there is **little to no correlation** between steps taken and sleep duration.
+- Daily steps taken is **somewhat correlated** with calorie loss, while there is **little to no correlation** between steps taken and sleep duration.
 This means that users who actively move around tend to lose more calories than those who are inactive.

-- Users are overall more active **during lunch time and end of the work hours** in the weekday, while they are more active around **noon time** on Saturday.
+- Users are overall more active **during lunchtime and end of the work hours** on the weekday, while they are more active around **noon time** on Saturday.
 Wellness tech companies should target and encourage users to move around more in **the morning and afternoon time**.

 - Most users use the tracker **more than 20 days** out of 31 days, with **12%** using it less than 20 days.
-Wellness companies should continue to implement ways to motivate users to consistently wear the tracking device with things like ranking, game mechanics, rewards, reminders, and personalized health advice.
+Wellness companies should continue to implement ways to motivate users to wear the tracking device more consistently, with things like ranking, game mechanics, rewards, reminders, and personalized health advice.

-- There is not enough data for weight log and heart rate to conduct an analysis on.
+- There is not enough data for weight log and heart rate to conduct an analysis.
 Wellness companies should also give reasons for the users to enable the functions on their fitness tracking device.

-- It is important to note that this data was collected in 2016 before the pandemic in 2020 which have already shifted people’s behavior over the past years.
+- It is important to note that this data was collected in 2016 before the pandemic in 2020 which has already shifted people’s behavior over the past years.
 More up-to-date data would be required to generate more accurate insights for today’s consumers.

-**This is end of the analysis.**
+**This is the end of the analysis.**

 &nbsp;